The west coast expedition

 On the trip we will visit, and climb, 4444 steps.
-Florli 4444 is located in the famous Lysefjord.
-We will use a RIB to enter this very nice place.
+Flørli 4444 is located in the famous Lysefjord.
+We will use a RIB to enter extraordinary place.

 Kjerag and the boulder

 Do you dare to enter the boulder?
 If so, you will have 980 meter under you feet.
-This hike is no easy, it is much up and down, and you have to be in good condition if you should reach it.
-Start the training already now.
+This hike is not easy, it's undulating terrain and you should be in good physical condition.
+Start training today and join us!

-Of course we must end the trip with the famous Pulpit rock.
-After a nice dinner at the Pulpit rock hotel, we start the easy climb to the plateau.
-We will use 2 hours up and 1 1/2 back again, depend of the traffic.
+Last but not least, we end the trip with the famous Pulpit Rock.
+After a nice dinner at the Pulpit Rock Hotel, we start the climb to the plateau.
+We will spend approx. 2 hours up and 1 1/2 down again.

 WELCOME TO STAVANGER AND THE WEST COAST EXPEDITION

 you a warm welcome to Norway and to join this very special trip.
 This is not an expedition for everyone.
 You have to be in normall to good shape to join this adventure.

 This is a huge project with an enormous logistic.
 For transport we will use ferries, buses and taxis, and we will be traveling over large areas.
 We will be moved from one destination to another, and we are going from kayaks to advanced, but nice, mountain hiking.
 Puh..!!

 It is not for sure that everyone of you will be able to manage the whole trip, but dont worry, we have back-ups.
 This first parts, the kayaks trip, start very easy, and we adjust the level to the participants.

 The first two hiking days are pretty hard, special the trip to Kjerag.
 We have plenty of time to climb the steps, but we will have a little bit hurry when we should walk to the Kjerag boulder.
 But, if you are in good condition, you will make it, and, its worth it.
 Thrust me !
 Do you dare to enter the stone at Kjerag?